Galaxy Evolution

 • study Lyman continuum (ionising) galaxies to measure the escape fractions of ionising radiation, a crucial parameter for the Genesis Simulations.

 The discoveries by the GE Project help understand the foregrounds in the MWA EoR data, and their history will be compared with the archaeological history of the Milky Way from the GALAH survey.
-Our studies also bridge the First Galaxies by observing nearby galaxies with SAMI and Hector, and complements ASKAP observations of the cool gas in galaxies.
+Our studies also include the First Galaxies by observing nearby galaxies with SAMI and Hector, and complements ASKAP observations of the cool gas in galaxies.
 We also train emerging leaders to design projects for the exciting next generation of international observatories coming online in the next decade, e.g. the GMT, E-ELT, LSST, and JWST.

 GALAXY EVOLUTION SURVEYS